 Here you are going to see another process of creating a heat map in Excel.
 We are going to follow the same process but instead of choosing the color scale option, we are going to improvise it.

 - Select the range as before which is B2:F13.

 - Now in the Home tab select the Conditional Formatting Under the Conditional Formatting option select the Color Scales option.
 In the drop-down option of Color Scales select More Rules.

-- In the New Formatting Rule Box that appears after selecting the More Rules, select the option Format all cells based on their values and select the 3-color scale style in the Format Style Our data ranges from 45-120.
-In the Minimum portion side, select the type as number and set the value 45 there.
+- In the New Formatting Rule box that appears after selecting the More Rules, select the option Format all cells based on their values and select the 3-color scale style in the Format Style Our data ranges from 45-120.
+On the Minimum portion side, select the type as the number and set the value 45 there.
 After doing this, press OK.

 - After doing these your data table will like the picture below.